gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_the_role_fact.md

 # run a command: verify that the '/etc/motd' contains the expected content
 /opt/puppetlabs/bin/bolt command run "cat /etc/motd" --targets=all --verbose
 ```

+Note that one advantags of having this `role` fact is that bolt does not rely on puppet to collect facts on all targets.
+In other words, bolt can switch its workflow based on this fact on first execution.

 See sample output in the [appendix](#sample-output).